aaronjohn2/aaronjohn2.github.io/_posts/trading/2021-10-25-mental-analysis.md

 - There's no good coin or bad coin
 - Trade coins that make you money and forget the opinion of others

-### 9. Inference
+### 9. Important

-On June 2021, I lost over 80% of my gains.
-How did I keep going after losing so much?
-- I had no choice
-- I had given too much time to Trading
-- I did not want to go back to a normal job

-How did I get back up:
-- Turned off all external noise (opinions on social media - Twitter, Instagram, Facebook and Youtube)
+- Turn off all external noise (opinions on social media - Twitter, Instagram, Facebook and Youtube)
 - I have endured the pain of listening to others
 - As a result, I have lost so much money
 - Don't listen to anyone, including me